xcart/xcart-docs/_pages/devs_en/basics/controller_class.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2015-01-13 00:00'
 title: Controllers
 identifier: ref_hkVaxgds
-updated_at: 2015-01-13 00:00
-layout: article_with_sidebar
-lang: en
 order: 10
 categories:
   - Developer docs
   - Demo module
+published: true
 ---
 ## Introduction

 **Controller** is a class that is responsible for request handling in X-Cart.
 This article aims to give a basic understanding of how controllers work in X-Cart and how you can use them.